aditya-azad/simple-ssg/README.md

 python ./src/sssg.py -i <input_directory> -o <output_directory>
 ```

 Make sure output directory is empty.
-There is an example provided in `example` directory.
-Use that directory as the `input_directory` in the above command to see how it looks.

 ## Development Environment

-Assuming you are using python 3.
 Run the following command inside the output directory and go to `127.0.0.1:8000` in your browser.
 You have to refresh the page though.

 ``` text
 python -m http.server 8000 --bind 127.0.0.1